How to fix a howitzer: US offers help line to Ukraine troops

 “They’re using these systems in ways that we didn’t necessarily anticipate,” said the officer, pointing to the tablet.
 “We’re actually learning from them by seeing how much abuse these weapon systems can take, and where’s the breaking point.”

-But the Ukrainian troops are often reluctant to send the weapons back out of the country for repairs.
-They’d rather do it themselves and in nearly all cases — U.S. officials estimated 99% of the time — the Ukrainians do the repair and continue on.
+The Ukrainian troops are often reluctant to send the weapons back out of the country for repairs.
+They’d rather do it themselves, and in nearly all cases — U.S. officials estimated 99% of the time — the Ukrainians do the repair and continue on.

 Many of the chats are regularly scheduled with depot workers in Ukraine — like the one they call “Coffee Cup Guy,” because his chat has a coffee cup emoji.
 Other times they involve troops on the battlefield whose gun just blew apart, or whose vehicle stalled.